top of page

 Cosponsor

-Sen. McKenney cosponsored legislation that would have required that a minor have a parent or guadian present during questioning by law enforcement.
+This legislation would have required that a minor have a parent or guadian present during questioning by law enforcement.
 Although the bill did not pass, similar legislation has been reintroduced in subsequent sessions with support from the ACLU of Rhode Island.

 2020 Session